ecorbin567/gta-urban-emissions-project/README.md

 * All dependencies, except PHP, are linked to in the HTML pages.

 ### What's in this repository? ###
+All of the following refers to the /web folder.
+The rest of the repository has to do with the live app deployment.
 ### Folders ###
 * GTA-Emissions-Gaussian-Clusters-Updated-main: See ./GTA-Emissions-Gaussian-Clusters-Updated-main/README.md.
 * images: All the static images displayed on the site.